 There is much a pregnant woman can do to take care of herself during pregnancy.
-If she has any questions about diet, the use of drugs or nutritional supplements, physical activity, and sexual intercourse during pregnancy, she can talk with her doctor.
+If she has any questions about diet, the use of drugs or nutritional supplements, physical activity, and sexual intercourse during pregnancy, she can talk with her doctor or other health care practitioner.

 In the United States, most women get enough salt in their diet, without adding salt to their food at the table.
 Commercially prepared foods often contain excessive amounts of salt and should be consumed sparingly.